Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Technical Aspects

 \subsubsection{Introduction}

-The intelligent radio in the intersection of AI and cognitive radio has recently attracted significant attention in solving spectrum problems, including access, monitoring, and management.
+The intelligent radio at the intersection of AI and cognitive radio has recently attracted significant attention in solving spectrum problems, including access, monitoring, and management.
 The rise of modern communication systems with 5G, B5G, and towards 6G has extended radio services to various industrial domains, exposing several challenging issues and complicated problems in wireless communications.
-Undeniably, the unprecedented advance of AI algorithms, including data mining and ML, has been exploited to address many complex problems of intelligent radio in wireless networks.
 It is feasible to use AI algorithms with automatic learning models to effectively handle channel modelling, intelligent spectrum access, physical layer design, and other network management issues in wireless communications~\cite{yang2020ai6Gnetwork}.
-The emergence of ML, especially DL in the era of big data, has enabled revealing the essential and unexplored radio characteristics and boosting the progress of wireless and networking technologies with new architectures and novel analysis of pyramid structures.
+The emergence of ML, especially DL in the era of big data, has enabled revealing the essential and unexplored radio characteristics and boosted the progress of wireless and networking technologies with new architectures and novel analysis of pyramid structures.